 Over the years, I’ve written a dozen books in a number of categories.
-To facilitate browsing, I’ve divided those that remain in print into four groups: Running (including running-related fiction), Science Fiction, Science, and Bicycling & Outdoors.
-If you are looking for a specific book, return to the “Books” menu and go to the title you want.
+I’ve divided the ones that remain in print into four groups: Science Fiction, Science, Running, and Bicycling & Outdoors.
+All are available from Kindle and Amazon.com, and possibly other sources.

 Alberto Salazar’s Guide to Road Racing

 Alberto’s name is on this, but that was for marketing purposes.
 It was originally contracted as “The Essential Road Racer” by Alberto Salazar and Richard A. Lovett and is very much a collaboration.
 It’s also the book that made me a coach (nothing like being tutored by one of the all-time greats) and led me to become a regular contributor to Running Times, Marathon & Beyond, Competitor, and Peak Performance.

 It’s 16 years old, but still sells regularly on amazon.com.
 And for aficionados of the sport, it’s chock-full of Salazar stories.
 I still draw on them for magazine articles.
 The print version is now a collector’s item (even I have none left in stock) but you can find it in Kindle here.

 When Xi, a shepherd from one of the most remote parts of Tibet, flees across the Himalayas to India, he doesn’t know what awaits.
 But his very act of fleeing – alone and on foot – demonstrates a unique skill.
 In Tibet, Xi had barely heard of the marathon, never raced against anyone other than himself.
 Now, with the help of the mysterious Mr. Singh, he sets out to do what nobody has ever done before: break 2 hours for the marathon-all while remaining true to who he is and where he came from.